"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Despite his involvment with The Lovelights/Squires, Jimmy still gigged and recorded with other bands.

-> "How Would You Feel" was later re-released by Jimi's own label Track Records in September 1967 (with "You Don't Want Me" on the flip-side).
+> "How Would You Feel" was later re-released by Jimi's own label Track Records in September 1967 (with the neat little blues "You Don't Want Me" on the flip-side).

 This was part of a settlement deal with PPX Enterprises as Jimi was technically still signed to them when was enjoying success in Europe!